plfa/plfa.github.io/README.md

 Finally, we need to let Agda know where to find the standard library.
 For this, you can follow the instructions [here](https://agda.readthedocs.io/en/latest/tools/package-system.html#example-using-the-standard-library).

+It is possible to set up PLFA as an Agda library as well.
-(PLFA is itself an Agda library, so if you wish to import modules from the book, you can set it up in a similar way.)
+If you are trying to complete the exerises found in the `tspl` folder, or otherwise want to import modules from the book, you need to do this.
+To do so, add the path to `plfa.agda-lib` to `~/.agda/libraries` and add `plfa` to `~/.agda/defaults`, both on lines of their own.

 # Building the book